khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 - Event Processing: DynamoDB Streaam to integrate with AWS Lamda, or Kinesis Data Streams
 - Global Table feature: active-ative setup
 - Export to S3
+- DynamoDB can handle more than 10 trillion requests per day and can support peaks of more than 20 million requests per second
 ## DynamoDB_GlobalTable
 ![DynamoDB_GlobalTable](https://assets-pt.media.datacumulus.com/aws-saa-pt/assets/pt2-q5-i2.jpg)
 - Global Tables builds upon DynamoDB’s global footprint to provide you with a fully managed, multi-region, and multi-master database that provides fast, local, read, and write performance for massively scaled, global applications.